Albin Berisha

-Albin Berisha (born 14 January 2001) is a Kosovan professional footballer who plays as a forward for German team Hansa Rostock II.
+Albin Berisha (born 14 January 2001) is a Kosovan professional footballer who plays as a forward for Austrian team Kapfenberger SV.

 Berisha began his senior career at Kategoria Superiore clubs Kukësi and Laçi, before returning to his native Kosovo at Besa Pejë in 2019.
 In the summer of that year, he moved to Kosovo Superleague club Ballkani, with which he won several domestic honours following loans at Liria Prizren and Malisheva.
 In 2024, he signed for Romanian team Petrolul Ploiești.

 Club career

 Early career and Albania

 Berisha started his junior career at his hometown club Ballkani, from where he was transferred to Albanian side Kukësi in 2017.
 He was initially assigned to the under-17 and under-19 teams, and on 6 February 2018 was promoted to the first team.
 On 10 March that year, he was named as a substitute for the first time in a Kategoria Superiore match against Teuta Durrës.

 Berisha then moved to fellow league team Laçi in the summer of 2018.
 He made his debut on 26 September, starting and scoring two goals in a 9–0 home rout of Naftëtari in the first round of the Albanian Cup.
 Midway through the 2018–19 campaign, Berisha returned to his native Kosovo by signing for Besa Pejë, recently relegated to the second division.